RobertRobii/carland/README.md

 npm install
 ```

-Then crate a .env file and create the following variables:
+Then crate a .env file in the project root folder and create the following variables:

 ```bash
 MONGODB_URI="YourMongodbUri/carland"